blprickett/Hidden-Structure-MaxEnt/README.md

   - LAMBDA: this controls how much higher weights are penalized if L2_Prior is set to "True".
   - NEG_WEIGHTS: if this is "False", negative weights aren't allowed (this doesn't work for the Conjugate Gradient algorithm, though).
   - METHOD: which optimization algorithm do you want to use?
 Choices are "lbfgsb" (for L-BFGS-B; this is the recommended method), "cg" (for Conjugate Gradient), and "gd" (for Gradient Descent).
+  - EPOCHS: how long full passes through the training data do you want the model to perform?
+Note that this is only relevant for Gradient Descent.
+For more on how the other algorithms operate, see their documentation [here](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html#scipy.optimize.minimize).
+  - ETA: What learning rate do you want the model use?
+That is, how much should it scale each weight's gradient for each update in learning?
+Note that this is only relevant for Gradient Descent.
+For more on how the other algorithms operate, see their documentation [here](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html#scipy.optimize.minimize).

 ## References
 - Byrd, R. H., Lu, P., Nocedal, J., & Zhu, C. (1995).
 A limited memory algorithm for bound constrained optimization. *SIAM Journal on Scientific Computing, 16(5)*, 1190–1208.